WooCommerce order management for e-commerce manufacturers.

 The statuses are color-coded by grey, green or red.
 However, an orders status can be:

-On top of being able to find the order status, you can also find the order number, customer name, date of purchase, shipping address, and the purchase total.
+On top of being able to use the WooCommerce order status control, you can also find the order number, customer name, date of purchase, shipping address, and the WooCommerce purchase order total.

 However, you’re able to edit the amount of information displayed on the WooCommerce order management screen.